ferdiebergado/react-start/README.md

 </BrowserRouter>
 ```

-For a complete guide on defining routes and using hooks like `useNavigate`, refer to the official [React Router documentation](https://reactrouter.com/start/data/routing).
+For a complete guide on defining routes and using hooks like `useLocation`, refer to the official [React Router documentation](https://reactrouter.com/start/data/routing).

 ## Data fetching